root-foundation/root/README.md

 Artificial intelligence promises abundance and prosperity.

-But we aren’t _organized_ in a way that lets us take advantage of it.
+But we aren’t _organized_ in a way that lets us take advantage of AI.
 On our _current_ systems, AI will concentrate opportunity and divide society.

-In this essay, we propose a _new_ way to organize ourselves — one that enables us to use AI to achieve unity and prosperity instead of division and decay.
+In this essay, we propose a _new_ way to organize ourselves that enables us to use AI to achieve unity and prosperity instead of division and decay.

 But first we need to understand how AI will change our world.